 Condition requirement Means of monitoring during period under review Compliance achieved?
-4. Consent holder to provide site contingency plans for the site.
+1. Adopt best practicable option to prevent or minimise adverse effects Inspections Mostly.
+Some work required in regards to stormwater 2.
+Catchment area limited Inspections and records Yes 3.
+Notification provided prior to commencement of site works or drilling Not undertaken during period under review N/A 4.
+Consent holder to provide site contingency plans for the site.
 Most recent update May 2016 Yes 5.
-All stormwater and uncontaminated production water to be directed through a stormwater treatment system prior to discharge Inspections, review of site plans Yes 6.
-Stormwater system management and maintenance in accordance with consent application documentation Inspection and liaison Yes 7.
+All stormwater and uncontaminated production water to be directed through a stormwater treatment system prior to discharge Inspections No 6.
+Stormwater system management and maintenance in accordance with consent application documentation Inspection and liaison with consent holder No 7.
 Hazardous substance storage areas to be bunded and directed to sumps Inspections Yes 8.
 Limits on constituents in the discharge Sampling indicated compliance with consent condition Yes 9.
 Discharge shall not result in increase in temp or BOD downstream of the mixing zone Not sampled during monitoring period N/A 10.
 Controls on effect of discharge in receiving water Inspections Yes 11.
 Consent holder to notify prior to site reinstatement Site still in use N/A 12.
-Optional review provision re environmental effects Next option for review in June 2021 N/A Overall assessment of consent compliance and environmental performance in respect of his consent Ove erall assessment of administrative perfor mance in respect of this consent High
+Optional review provision re environmental effects Next option for review in June 2021, recommendation attached in Section 3.6 N/A erall assessment of consent compliance a and environmental performance in respect of Good erall assessment of administrative perfor mance in respect of this consent High